FrankFilippini/Database-Project/README.md

 # Database-Project
-Repository with a Java application for the database of a Bathhouse
+Repository with an application for the database of a Bathhouse